AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 The SdsTypeProperty's identifier follows the same [rules](#typepropertiestable) as the SdsType's identifier.

 Boolean value ``IsKey`` identifies the primary index of an SdsType in a single index.
-A key that is defined by more than one SdsTypeProperty is called a compound key.
-The maximum number of properties that can define a compound key is three.
+An index that is defined by more than one
+SdsTypeProperty is called a compound index.
+The maximum number of properties that can define a compound index is three.
-In a compound key, each SdsTypeProperty that is included in the key is specified as ``IsKey``.
+In a compound index, each SdsTypeProperty that is included in the index is specified as ``IsKey``.
 The ``Order`` field marks the order of comparison within a compound index.

 The ``Value`` field is used for properties that represent a value.
 An example of a property with a value is an enum's named constant.
-When representing an enum in an SdsType, the type's SdsTypeProperty collection defines the enum's constant list.
-The SdsTypeProperty's ``Identifier`` represents the constant's name and the SdsTypeProperty's ``Value`` represents the constant's value (see the enum ``State`` definitions in the code samples below).
+When representing an enum in an SdsType, the SdsType's SdsTypeProperty collection defines the enum's constant list.
+The SdsTypeProperty's ``Id`` represents the constant's name and the SdsTypeProperty's ``Value`` represents the constant's value (see the enum ``State`` definitions in the code samples below).

 ``InterpolationMode`` is assigned when the SdsTypeProperty of the event should be interpolated in a specific way